ftrackhq/ftrack-python/doc/using_notes.rst

     # Manually create a note
     note = session.create('Note', {
         'text': 'My new note',
-        'user': user,
+        'author': user,
         'parent_id': task['id'],
-        'parent_id': entity.entity_type
+        'parent_type': entity.entity_type
     })

-Replying on an existing note can also be done with a helper method or by using :meth:`Session.create`::
+Replying to an existing note can also be done with a helper method or by using :meth:`Session.create`::

     # Create using helper method.